simpulton/noterious/README.md

 * Click on your new app's URL
 * Navigate to the `Login & Auth` section of your dashboard and check the `Enable Email & Password Authentication` checkbox.
 * Navigate to the data tab and then copy the URL from your address bar.
 It should have the form of `https://<your-app-name>.firebaseio.com`.
-* Open the `src/app/noterious.js` file and replace the `ENDPOINT_URI` with the URL you copied.
+* Open the `src/app/noterious.js` file and replace the `ENDPOINT_URI` constant with the URL you copied.
 MAKE SURE there is a trailing slash at the end of the URL.

 Get the Code
 -------------------